Niels-NTG/gdmc_http_interface/README.md

    - Here are some troubleshooting resources If you have trouble opening this jar file:
       - [macOS](https://discussions.apple.com/thread/252960079)
       - [Ubuntu and Ubuntu-based Linux distros](https://itsfoss.com/run-jar-file-ubuntu-linux/)
-4. Download this mod's jar file from [here](https://github.com/Persson-dev/gdmc_http_fabric/releases/latest) and move it in the mod folder:
+4. Download this mod's jar file from [here](https://github.com/Niels-NTG/gdmc_http_interface/releases/latest) and move it in the mod folder:
    - On Windows: `%APPDATA%/.minecraft/mods`.
    - On macOS: `~/Library/Application\ Support/Minecraft/mods`.
    - On Linux desktop: `~/.minecraft/mods`
 5. Get the [Fabric Api Mod](https://modrinth.com/mod/fabric-api).
-Download the same version as above and move it in the mod folder.
+Download the version that matches your Minecraft installation move it in the mod folder.
 6. Open the Minecraft launcher, go to the "Installations" tab and click "Play" on the Fabric installation in the list.

 ### Forge